syncfusion-content/winui-docs/winui/Funnel-Chart/Appearance.md

 ![Custom palette in WinUI Funnel Chart](Appearance_images/WinUI_Funnel_chart_Custom_palette.png)

-## Gradient Colors
+## Applying gradient brushes

-Gradient colors for the funnel chart can be set by using the [`ColorModel`]() property of the funnel chart with the help of `LinearGradientBrush` or `RadialGradientBrush`.
+Gradient for the funnel chart can be set by using the [`ColorModel`]() property of the funnel chart with the help of `LinearGradientBrush` or `RadialGradientBrush`.

-The following code sample and screenshot illustrates how to apply the custom gradient colors for chart series using the [`ColorModel`]() property.
+The following code sample and screenshot illustrates how to apply the gradient brushes for chart using the [`ColorModel`]() property.

 {% tabs %}